vuejs/it.vuejs.org/src/api/index.md

 - **Dettagli:**

   A stringa template to be used as the markup for the Vue instance.
-By Predefinito, the template will **replace** the mounted element.
-When the `replace` option is set to `falso`, the template will be inserted into the mounted element instead.
-In both cases, any existing markup inside the mounted element will be ignored, unless content distribution slots are present in the template.
+By Predefinito, the template will **replace** the mounted elemento.
+When the `replace` option is set to `falso`, the template will be inserted into the mounted elemento instead.
+In both cases, any existing markup inside the mounted elemento will be ignored, unless content distribution slots are present in the template.

-  If the stringa starts with `#` it will be used as a querySelector and use the selected element's innerHTML as the template stringa.
+  If the stringa starts with `#` it will be used as a querySelettore and use the selected elemento's innerHTML as the template stringa.
 This allows the use of the common `<script Tipo="x-template">` trick to include templates.

-  Note that under certain situations, for Esempio when the template contains more than one top-level element, or contains only plain text, the instance will become a fragment instance - i.e. one that manages a list of nodes rather than a single node.
+  Note that under certain situations, for Esempio when the template contains more than one top-level elemento, or contains only plain text, the instance will become a fragment instance - i.e. one that manages a list of nodes rather than a single node.
 Non flow-control directives on the mount point for fragment instances are ignored.

 - **Vedi anche:**
   - [Lifecycle Diagram](/guide/instance.html#Lifecycle_Diagram)